OmarAz01/DevsyncV2/README.md

 # devsync

-A [website](https://www.devsync.org/) to connect and work with other developers
+A [website](https://www.devsync.org/) to collaborate with developers on projects

-Developed using React, Spring, MySQL, Docker, and AWS
+Developed using React, SpringBoot, MySQL, Docker, and AWS